 Tell us a little more about your bread-making process.

-Bread starts with a sourdough culture, my culture is 4 years old – I made it myself in the Himalayas, I took it with me to Germany and then brought it back to Mysore.
+Bread starts with a sourdough culture; my culture is 4 years old.
+I made them myself in the Himalayas.
+I took them with me to Germany and then brought it back to Mysore.
 We feed this starter 3 times a day, every day, to make sure its a very active wild yeast.
 We don’t add any other rising agent.